cnicolaou/cnikolaou.github.io/index.md

 ![](/assets/images/cnicolaou_portrait.jpg)

-Γεια σασ and welcome to my personal page.
+Γεια σασ

 ### Experience

 A technical leader with architectural skills and experience in industry and Tech Startups.

-Cloud Solution Architect focusing on designing and implementing cloud-based solutions to scale operations and infrastructure.
+Solutions Architect focusing on designing and implementing cloud-based solutions to scale operations and infrastructure.

 ### Skills